 Q26a: On the Form 5500, for what purpose can I check the "Special extension" box?

 You must only use the "Special Extension" box for extensions announced by the IRS, DOL, and PBGC such as presidentially-declared disasters or for service in, or in support of, the Armed Forces of the United States in a combat zone.
 (See the Form 5500 instructions for "Other Extensions Of Time To File" and Part I, Line C.)

 Q27: What file format do I need to use for attachments to my filing to make sure they get transmitted to and received by EFAST2?

-The IQPA report, image of the signed Schedule MB, and image of the signed Schedule SB must be submitted in Portable Document Format (PDF).
+The IQPA report, image of the signed Schedule MB, image of the signed Schedule SB, and image of the signed Form 5500/5500-SF for those using the e-signature option (see question 33a) must be submitted in Portable Document Format (PDF).
 All other attachments can be submitted in either PDF or plain text format (TXT).